 We’ve had numerous claims in the last 12 months involving all manners of wild animals including horses, badgers, deer, owls and pheasants to name but a few.
 Claims Liaison Officer, Sharon Hudson, has this to say about this unexpected hazard,

 “It’s surprising how many claims we have involving animals during the course of a year, particularly wild animals such as pheasants and deer which are fairly common in rural areas, exactly the places motorhomers like to visit.”

 One of the most unusual claims was for an impact involving, in the motorhomers own words, “an owl and whatever it was carrying”, which we can only assume was something relatively small such as a field mouse and hopefully not a farmers cat!

-Hitting an animal while motorhoming is not a very nice experience for anyone but in many cases it is unavoidable as the animal enters the road giving the driver little time to manouvere out of the way.
-The motorhome won’t come away scratch-free either though, and will take varying degrees of damage depending on your driving speed, and the size of animal hit.
-Sharon explains,
+Hitting an animal while motorhoming is not a very nice experience for anyone but in many cases it is unavoidable as the animal enters the road giving the driver little time to maneouvre out of the way.
+The motorhome won’t come away scratch-free either though and will take varying degrees of damage depending on your driving speed, and the size of the animal hit, Sharon explains.

-“Obviously when an impact with a large animal such as a Deer or Horse occurs there is always going to be substantial damage, but smaller animals can also cause huge damage as the driver may lose control of the vehicle and crash into a stationary object or other road user.
-The average cost of a claim involving an animal is around £1,900 but we had one instance this year, when a customer hit a Deer with their motorhome, where the cost of repair was around £4,000.”
+“Obviously when an impact with a large animal such as a deer or horse occurs there is always going to be substantial damage, but smaller animals can also cause huge damage as the driver may lose control of the vehicle and crash into a stationary object or another road user.
+The average cost of a claim involving an animal is around £1,900 but we had one instance this year when a customer hit a deer with their motorhome, where the cost of repair was around £4,000.”